-After a bewildering four years with Republican Donald Trump as President, most citizens of the United States voted recently to oust him in favour of Democrat Joe Biden.
+After a bewildering four years with Republican Donald Trump as President, citizens of the United States voted to oust him in favour of Democrat Joe Biden.
 Naturally, this means plenty of change is afoot – and not just in terms of political ideology.
 In selecting Kamala Harris as Vice President, for example, Joe Biden ensured that she would be not only the first female to hold the post, but also the first Black American and the first Asian American.
 Ultimately, she’s the highest-ranking female elected official in the history of the United States.
 But Kamala Harris isn’t the only woman in Joe Biden’s life.
-When he becomes President of the United States in January, his wife Jill will become First Lady.
+At the Biden-Harris inauguration, his wife Jill also became First Lady.
 So who is she?

 Joe and Jill Biden are actually each other’s second spouses.
 Joe’s first wife died in a car accident alongside his baby daughter in 1972, and Jill was married to a former college football player and bar-owner.
 The couple met on a blind date set up by Joe’s brother (and Jill’s college friend) when Jill was still in college and Joe was a senator.
 Impressed by his gentlemanly manner, they began dating while Jill was going through divorce proceedings.
 It took many attempts, however, for Jill to accept Joe’s marriage proposal.
 She was anxious about the public nature of being a senator’s wife, keen to focus on her own career and wary of the responsibility of raising his two sons who had survived the car accident.
 Eventually, of course, they did marry.
 For anyone who’s into astrology, they are probably one of the very few Gemini-Scorpio couples to last.

-While Jill never adopted Beau or Hunter Biden, she always considered them her children and is now a grandmother to theirs.
+While Jill never adopted Beau or Hunter Biden, she has always considered them her children, and is now a grandmother to theirs.
 She gave birth to her daughter, Ashley, in 1981.
 Tragically, her stepson Beau – the former Attorney General of Delaware – died of glioblastoma in 2015.

 If you go on Jill’s social profiles, you will notice that her handle is @DrBiden.
 Clearly, her career and level of education is of great importance to her – and rightly so.